1. How did Direct-to-Garment (DTG) printing come about?

 If that was too complicated, you can view the video below for visual reference!

 To help you make a better choice when deciding on the type of t-shirt printing services, we have also come up with some advantages and disadvantages of dtg printing.

-4) DTG Printing can be used on the following Products from our T-Shirt Printing catalogue.
+4. We can provide DTG printing for the following Products from our catalogue.